Quick Start with Teamup for iOS

 You can upload images from your device’s gallery or camera by tapping the Upload button in the top area of Notes field.

 An existing recurring event can be edited but you can not change the recurring pattern, which needs to be done on the web version.
 If you are offline, your changes would be saved locally and marked with a little yellow triangle.
 Once you are online again, the changes would be synced to the server automatically.

 For calendars on a Premium subscription plan, it is possible to upload pictures from the Gallery and the camera on iOS devices.

-Swipe to open the sidebar on the left and open Dashboard.
-Here you can open Calendar Link in Safari to access List, Day, Week, and Month views and many others.
+Swipe to open the sidebar on the left.
+Here you can switch views among the List, Day, Week, and Month views.

-Inside the Safari web calendar version is also a sidebar with the sub-calendar list.
+Below the views is the sub-calendar list.
 Tap the eye icon to the right of any sub-calendar to show that calendar only.
 Tap the eye icon to the right of list header to show all calendars again.
 Tap any calendar name or its color square to show or hide that calendar without changing the status of other calendars.

 On any view, tap the event to view its details.
 If you have the modifier permission, you can edit the events.
 Images attached to the event can be displayed right in the event view as shown above.
 Any files attached the event will appear as clickable links so that you can open them directly from your device.